-Australian passive AMR surveillance (APAS) collects, analyses and reports on de-identified patient level AMR data contributed by 10 public and private pathology services across Australia.
-These laboratories detect AMR in isolates referred from public and private hospitals, aged care homes and community settings
+The AURA Surveillance System includes Australian passive AMR surveillance (APAS) which collects, analyses and reports on de-identified patient level AMR data contributed by 10 public and private pathology services across Australia.
+These laboratories detect AMR in isolates referred for testing from public and private hospitals, aged care homes and community settings

-APAS was established by the Commission in 2015 with the support of Queensland Health, which enabled access to its OrgTRx system as the information technology base infrastructure to develop a national passive AMR surveillance system.
-The objective of APAS is to provide analytical capability and reporting of resistance at the local, jurisdictional and national levels, enabling clinicians and policy-makers access to enhanced information, data and reports to inform appropriate action in response to AMR.
+APAS was established by the Commission in 2015, with the support of Queensland Health providing access to its OrgTRx IT system, to develop a national passive AMR surveillance system.
+The objective of APAS is to provide analytical capability and reporting of resistance at the local, jurisdictional and national levels, enabling clinicians and policymakers access to enhanced information, data and reports to inform appropriate action in response to AMR.

 Initially, data were captured from 1 January 2015 from all contributing laboratories; historical data have now been incorporated from four of those laboratories.
 The APAS system now includes in excess of 70 million individual susceptibility results from 2005 to 2020 from all states and the Australian Capital Territory, along with a number of private sector laboratories.

 Sullivan Nicolaides Pathology has also been an important contributor to national passive surveillance through the provision of reports on resistance in isolates referred by hospitals, aged care homes, community and general practices in Queensland and Northern NSW for many years.

 The data captured through APAS is used to report on AMR data in the form of:

 - Cumulative antibiograms showing rates of resistance for a range of organisms from a specified specimen type within a time period